daniel-furman/daniel-furman-old/index.md

 ---

 How can models of climate change effects on geographic distributions incorporate symbiotic species relationships?
 What is the best quantification of uncertainty for climate forecasts in Southwest deserts?
-Also see my corresponding <a target="_blank" rel="noopener noreferrer" href="https://daniel-furman.github.io/py-sdms-tutorial/">Python tutorial</a>.
+Also see my corresponding <a target="_blank" rel="noopener noreferrer" href="https://daniel-furman.github.io/py-sdms-tutorial/">Python tutorial</a> on Species Distribution Modeling.

 ---